istio/istio.io/content/en/docs/setup/install/multicluster/primary-remote/index.md

 These instructions are not suitable for AWS EKS primary cluster deployment.
-The reason behind this incompatibility is that AWS Load Balancers (LB) are presented as Fully Qualified Domain Names (FQDN), while the remote cluster utilizes the Kubernetes service type 'ExternalName'.
-However, the 'ExternalName' type exclusively supports IP addresses and does not accommodate FQDNs.
+The reason behind this incompatibility is that AWS Load Balancers (LB) are presented as Fully Qualified Domain Names (FQDN), while the remote cluster utilizes the Kubernetes service type `ExternalName`.
+However, the `ExternalName` type exclusively supports IP addresses and does not accommodate FQDNs.
 {{< /warning >}}